MicrosoftDocs/power-automate-docs/articles/task-mining-walkthrough.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Analytics screen.](media/task-mining-walkthrough/analytics-layout.png "Analytics screen")

-- **Automate activities (preview):** If during the recording process, a user used an application that has its Power Automate actions (for example Microsoft Outlook or Excel), then after selecting **Automate activities (preview)**, a draft Power Automate process would be opened containing the actions related to used applications which can be automated.
+- **Automate activities (preview):** If during the recording process, a user used an application that has its Power Automate actions (for example Microsoft Outlook or Excel), then after selecting **Automate activities (preview)**, a draft Power Automate process would be opened containing the actions related to used applications that can be automated.
 The user would be then able to start building the final process using the proposed draft.

 - **Legend:** Displays information about the report to let users better understand what they see.